-Smallmouth Bass was the most abundant sportfish collected throughout the Fall-Line in 2020.
-Smallmouth Bass total catch was slightly lower than the historical average for the Fall-Line, but considerably higher than catches observed in the previous two years of sampling (see figure below).
+Smallmouth bass was the most abundant sportfish collected throughout the Fall-Line in 2021. smallmouth bass total catch was lower than the historical average for the Fall-Line, and one of the lowest catch years on record since 2007 (see figure below).